zirro-code/tg-gift-sender/README.md

 ```

 ### Env setup
-Than create .env file (or rename the example one), and will with he values from instruction inside
+Create .env file (or rename the example one), and will with he values from instruction inside

 ### Run from the project home directory using
 For UNIX: